vycke/crinkles.dev/content/horizontal-centering-in-css.md

   Horizontal centering is an ancient problem in CSS.
 With CSS Grid we are able enhance this layout pattern.
 But, this gives us other issues.
 Let's find a better solution.
 ---

 In a previous [article](/writing/css-layout-patterns) I wrote about modern CSS layout solutions.
-As horizontal centering is a common layout pattern, the grid-based solution was a prime candidate to convert into a generic class when creating [Feo CSS](https://github.com/kevtiq/feo-css).
+As horizontal centering is a common layout pattern, the grid-based solution was a prime candidate to convert into a generic class when creating [Bace CSS](https://bace.crinkles.io).
 But I encountered an issue.
-When combining this solution with other CSS layout patterns (e.g. the [flow](https://github.com/kevtiq/feo-css#flow-x-and-flow-y) pattern) my layout would break.
+When combining this solution with other CSS layout patterns (e.g. the [stack](https://bace.crinkles.io/stack) pattern) my layout would break.
 Both patterns are targeting the `display` property, but with different values.
 To allow both patterns to work together, I had to find a different solution.

 ## The center layout pattern